Schedule Ohio Active Shooter Training Online with ALICE

 The Impact of ALICE Active Shooter Training in Ohio

 Equipping Ohio residents with knowledge can help them react strategically during a critical event.
-The team at ALICE Training Institute has provided active shooter training for a wide range of Ohio organizations.
+Our ALICE Trainings have provided active shooter training for a wide range of Ohio organizations.

 Ohio Active Shooter Training Legislation to Improve Safety